Basic-Data-Infrastructure/bdi-stack/connector/README.md

 - `bdi/deauthenticate` ensure the "X-Bdi-Client-Id" request header is **not** already set on a request for public endpoints which do not need authentication.
 This prevents clients from fooling the backend into being authenticated.

+- `bdi/connect-token` provide a `/connect/token` endpoint to provide access tokens.
+Note: this interceptor does no matching, so it needs to be added to a separate rule with a match like: `{:uri "/connect/token", :request-method :post}`.

 The "eval" interceptors support the following functions:

 - `assoc`